Upward Arrow Icon - Navigation

 3. Filter Like a Pro

-Enter: filters.
-Use them obsessively.
+Enter: Filters.
+Use filters obsessively.

 Filter by:

-• Color: Match your brand’s tone or presentation palette
+• Color: Brand color or presentation color

-• Type: Photos, vectors, or illustrations depending on your style
+• Type: Images, vectors, or illustrations

 4. Prioritize High-Resolution Images